kikugo/Search-Wise/README.md

 pinned: false
 ---

-# Course Compass
+# Search-Wise

-Course Compass is a smart search tool for online courses from Analytics Vidhya, featuring web scraping capabilities, a semantic search implementation, and an interactive Streamlit web application.
+Search-Wise is a smart search tool for online courses from Analytics Vidhya, featuring web scraping capabilities, a semantic search implementation, and an interactive Streamlit web application.

 ## Table of Contents